anetczuk/gdscript-protocol-generator/README.md

 raw data has to be implemented in `_send_message_raw` and `_recv_message_raw` methods.
 User is encouraged to use inheritance technique to override mentioned stub methods.

+Generator helps to maintain the protocol consistent based on simple config file.

+If You need to serialize and deserialize data between GDScript and Python, then [gdtype-python](https://github.com/anetczuk/gdtype-python) project is the answer.

 ## Example